County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

-#2 Common Beech is a durable flooring choice.
+#2 Common Beech flooring is a durable flooring choice.

 #2 Common Beech Flooring Dimension Specifications: